 - Heat the chicken stock plus kaffir lime leaves/lime juice in a large soup pot over medium-high heat until boiling.

 - Add the cooked or raw chicken/turkey.
-If using cooked chicken/turkey, add some bones as well (this will make for a richer, healthier soup).
+If using cooked chicken/turkey, add some bones as well.
 If meat is uncooked, boil it in the stock (with lime leaves) for 5 to 6 minutes with the lid on or just slightly askew.

 - Add the ginger, garlic, celery, and mushrooms.
 Stir and turn down the heat to medium, gently boiling for 2 to 3 minutes.

 - Add the rice, breaking up any clumps with your fingers as you do so.
 Stir well.
-Tip: if you're planning to eat the soup right away, add up to 1 cup of rice.
+If you're planning to eat the soup right away, add up to 1 cup of rice.
 If you're making the soup ahead of time, add 1/2 to 3/4 cup, as the rice expands the longer it sits.
-Make Ahead Tip: Make the soup, but leave the rice out until just before serving.

 - Add the mini corn cobs, bamboo shoots, and chili.
 Turn down the heat, allowing soup to gently simmer 1 minute.
 Then add the fish sauce, lime juice, plus coconut milk and sugar, stirring well to incorporate.

-- Finally, add the spring onions, allowing them to float around the top of the soup without stirring them in.
+- Add the spring onions, allowing them to float around the top of the soup without stirring them in.
 Portion the soup out into bowls, top with a sprinkling of fresh coriander, and serve immediately.

 - If You Don't Have Pre-Cooked Rice: Start with 1 cup extra stock (so 7 cups instead of 6 in your soup pot).
 Add 1/4 to 1/3 cup uncooked white rice (brown rice will use up twice the stock and take twice as long to cook).
 Allow it to gently boil in the stock with the lid on or slightly askew for 15 to 20 minutes, then continue with the recipe as is.

-- A Tip about Leftovers: As mentioned, this soup will thicken with time, so it's best to eat it up in one sitting.
+- Leftovers: This soup will thicken with time, so it's best to eat it up in one sitting.
 However, if you do have leftovers, you may want to add some more chicken stock when you reheat, or (if you have time) a combination of chicken stock, lime juice, fish sauce, and coconut milk.
-ENJOY!

 |Nutritional Guidelines (per serving)|